rothgar/justingarrison.com/content/blog/2023-12-30-amazons-silent-sacking.md

 Teams were lean before 2023, now they’re emaciated.

 Teams can’t keep innovating when they’re just trying to keep the lights on.
-They can’t maintain on-call schedules without the ability to take a vacation or sick day.
+They can’t maintain on-call schedules without the ability to take vacation or sick days.

-The next logical step is to centralize.
+The next logical step to reduce costs is to centralize expertise.
+It's the reason many large companies have database administration, network engineering, or platform teams.

-They’ll have to give up on autonomy by reducing duplication.
+They’ll have to give up on autonomy to reduce duplication.
 Amazon has never had a platform engineering team or site reliability engineers (SRE).
 I suspect in 2024 they’ll start to reorg into a more centralized friendly org chart.